Should Married Men Go Home?

-Should Married Men Go Home? is a silent short subject co-directed by Leo McCarey and James Parrott starring comedy duo Laurel and Hardy.
+Should Married Men Go Home? is a silent short subject co-directed by Leo McCarey and James Parrott, starring comedy duo Laurel and Hardy.
+It was the first Hal Roach film to bill Laurel and Hardy as a team.
+Previous appearances together were billed under the Roach "All-Star Comedy" banner.
 It was released by Metro-Goldwyn-Mayer on September 8, 1928.
+McCarey is also one of the script writers for the film.

+The film entered the public domain in the United States in 2024.